 Indie Author Project Contests

-Each Spring, we hold the Indie Author Project Contests in regions across North America.
-These contests seek to identify the best indie-published books in each participating region in both adult and young adult fiction.
-Along with cash prizes and promotional opportunities, if you’re chosen as a winner in your region, you also have the chance to be named the Indie Author of the Year and enjoy a wealth of PR and marketing benefits.
+Each Spring, we hold the Indie Author Project Annual Contests accepting submissions from across the globe.
+While these contests were previously region-based, they have been reformatted and now seek to identify the best indie-published books in seven genres: Mystery/Thrillers, Romance, SciFi/Fantasy, Historical Fiction, General/Contemporary, Fiction, Memoir, and Young Adult.
+Along with cash prizes and promotional opportunities, if you are a winner, you also have the chance to be named the Indie Author of the Year and enjoy a wealth of PR and marketing benefits.

-Our contests give all authors the opportunity to be a part of the Indie Author Project community, but the real heroes of the program are the libraries that support their own local author communities and make programs (and eBooks) like these available year-round.
+Our contests give authors the opportunity to be a part of the Indie Author Project community, but the real heroes of the program are the libraries that support their local author communities and make programs (and ebooks) like these available year-round.

 IAP Library Print Editions